Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Discussion

 Gru2 is located behind a more metal-rich and diffuse substructure, known as the Orphan/Chenab (OC) stream (\citealt{grillmair_dionatos2006}; \citealt{belokurov2007}; \citealt{shipp2018}). \citet{koposov2019} first reported on these incident structures, finding the proper motions were similar (particularly at stream longitude position of Gru2, or $\phi_{1}$ = 66.1$^{\circ}$) and suggesting that these structures may be linked.
 However, there is strong evidence to suggest that Gru2 is not the stream’s progenitor, as it differs in heliocentric distances by $\sim$10 kpc (\citealt{martinez-vazquez2019}) and it’s heliocentric RV is offset by $\sim$90~km~s$^{-1}$ (and Gru2's Galactocentric RV v$_{GSR, Gru2}$ $\approx$ $-$131~km~s$^{-1}$, while v$_{GSR, OC}$ $\approx$ $-$200~km~s$^{-1}$; \citealt{erkal2019}; \citealt{koposov2019}).

 As we show in Figure \ref{fig:tangent_outer_profiles}, the OC stream clearly overlaps Gru2 (grey highlight), but additionally the calculated transition boundary reaches the stream’s center.
 Given that our method relies on proper motions, but not parallaxes/distances or RVs, it is very likely that the OC stream affects our determination of an outer profile for Gru2.
-It can also be noted that Gru2 is the only dwarf with no stars beyond our calculated $r_{trans}$, i.e. in the outer profile.
+It can also be noted that Gru2 is the only dwarf with no stars beyond our calculated $r_{trans}$.

 Though Gru2's outer profile detection may be compromised by an unrelated structure in the field, we note that the algorithm identifies only member stars out to 5$r_{h}$ (all of which are also members in our 1-component model).
 In comparison, previous work in \citet{simon2020} estimated a tidal radius for Gru2 to be roughly 300 pc, or $\sim$3$r_{h}$.
 According to the central density to MW pericenter density ratio calculated in \citet{pace2022}, Gru2 is potentially tidally disrupting.
 The spectroscopic members traced in \citealt{simon2020} extend out to 2$r_{h}$, and so it is possible that some radially distant stars are evidence of this disruption.
-However, given the OC stream’s width and overlap with these stars, it is certainly possible that they are indeed members of the OC stream and not Gru2.
+However, given the OC stream’s width and overlap with these stars, it is certainly possible that the outer stars we identify are indeed members of the OC stream and not Gru2.

 In dynamical models constructed in \citet{koposov2022}, the authors claim that, while Gru2 itself is not the progenitor of the OC stream, its orbit coincides with recent interactions with the OC progenitor.
 These close passages suggest that Gru2 may have been accreted with the OC progenitor, which is more similar in mass to a classical dwarf system.
 Determining the influence of tides on Grus2 is complicated by the interplay with not only the OC stream, but additionally the LMC.
 Orbit projections in \citet{battaglia2022} suggest that, while Gru2 was not accreted with the LMC, it has been interacting/potentially captured by the Magellanic group within the past 200 Myrs.
 This is further corroborated by results in \citet{santos-santos2021} who reported that Gru2 is a potential associate of the LMC.
 Given the relatively close pericenters (24 $-$ 31 kpc) determined by \citet{pace2022} and \citet{battaglia2022}, and the dwarf’s low central density, tides may have been important in shaping this system.
 Suffice to say, the complicated interplay of Gru2, the LMC, and the OC stream make for intriguing future work.